v--/neuronsim/README.md

 ## Notes

 * The GUI itself is implemented using [GtkD](https://gtkd.org/).
-Because of this most of the code is somewhat object-oriented.
+Because of this, the GUI code is somewhat object-oriented, but not quite because it is simply a layer in front of a non-object-oriented simulation.

 * The naming is purposefully verbose so that the code is as clear as possible.